 Unreal Engine is also an option.

-To deal with Unreal Engine, you may need some setup: separately install SDKs for each intended platform.
+To use Unreal Engine, you may need some setup, like separately installing SDKs for each intended platform.

 Unreal and Unity game engines deliver efficient environments and tools for the development of mobile, console, AR/VR, and PC games.
 Developers can find many plugins for cross-platform game development on their marketplace or GitHub, including scripts, 2D/3D assets, animations, audio, and more.

-We can, of course, talk about other engines with nice features for cross-platform game development.
-In this article, they are just for understanding that a cross-platform title may take more time to design, but at the same time, perfect out-of-the-box tools come in handy for the developers:
+We should also mention other engines with cool features for cross-platform game development.
+A cross-platform title may take more time to design, and ready-to-use tools come in handy for developers:

-GameMaker Studio is described as an extremely user-friendly tool with the possibility of creating customized game elements.
+GameMaker Studio – extremely user-friendly tools for creating customized game elements.

-LibGDX is an open-source Java game development library.
+LibGDX – an open-source Java game development library.

 It may be hard to choose which engine will produce a game release perfectly matching your monetization and promotion strategy.
-But surely, after reading this blog, you’ve got a basic vision: cross-platform games demand more time for development, but less time for testing and upgrading, leading your titles to quicker and more powerful monetization.
+Hopefully, after reading this blog, you’ve got a basic vision: cross-platform games demand more time for development, but less time for testing and upgrading, resulting in quicker and more powerful monetization.

-Conclusion: Cross-Platform Game Is a Smart Technical Choice
+Cross-Platform Game Dev is a Smart Technical Choice

-Everybody wants a piece of the video game market (e.g. Tencent or Activision Blizzard) or hardware incumbents like Sony (PlayStation) and Microsoft (Xbox).
+Everybody wants a piece of the video game market, Tencent and Activision Blizzard or hardware incumbents like Sony (PlayStation) and Microsoft (Xbox).

-Unity and Unreal engines provide powerful digital infrastructure for a variety of the world’s popular games: Pokemon Go (Unity engine) or Fortnite (made with Unreal Engine).
+Unity and Unreal engines provide powerful digital infrastructure for a variety of the world’s popular games, e.g., Pokemon Go (Unity engine) and Fortnite (Unreal Engine).

-If, after reading the article, you’re interested in cross-platform game development, but still you have a variety of questions concerning:
+If you’re interested in cross-platform game development, but still have a variety of questions concerning:

 Which platforms to consider for wider title spread and better monetization